uniqcast/challenge-qml/README.md

 * send pull requests to improve what you think could be better
 * write a new task that you think would be useful for people when learning QML
 * add .gitignore to exclude files that should not be upstream
+* use git rebase instead of git pull/merge

 ## [Task1](task1/README.md)
 ## [Task2](task2/README.md)